 Even though most German citizens feel directly affected by infrastructure projects in their environment and follow decision processes closely, only a small minority actively participate in related political processes.
-This is the result of a joint study of the Hertie School of Governance and the Heidelberg Centre for Social Investment.
+This is the result of a joint study of the Hertie School and the Heidelberg Centre for Social Investment.

 The study focused on three recent large infrastructure projects in Germany that were publicly protested: The installation of wind turbines in the Stuttgart area, the construction of a large furniture store in Kiel, and the construction of housing on parts of the former Tempelhof airport area in Berlin.
 In all three cases, the number of those who were directly affected by the projects and those who actively participated in protests and decision-making processes was compared.
 The result: On average only seven percent of those affected, were also politically active.
 In case of the Tempelhof airport, the number of active and affected citizens was below four percent.